bitnami/charts/bitnami/milvus/README.md

 ## Upgrading

+### To 6.0.0

+This major release bumps the MinIO chart version to [13.x.x](https://github.com/bitnami/charts/pull/22058/); no major issues are expected during the upgrade.

 ### To 4.0.0

 This major updates the Kafka subchart to its newest major, 26.0.0.
 For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-2600).